Yangxinsix/myqueue/docs/cli.rst

 Example::

     $ mq info  # show information about MyQueue
-    $ mq info 12345  # show information about task with id=12345
+    $ mq info -i 12345  # show information about task with id=12345

 folder:
     Show information for queues in this folder and its subfolders.
 Defaults to current folder.